The Beyonder's Prophecy

 Still nothing.

 Jalen clenched his jaw and turned back to his laptop.
 Fine.
-If the Beyonder wasn’t going to explain, he wasn’t going to stress over it tonight.
+If the Beyonder wasn’t going to explain, then he wasn’t going to stress over it tonight.
 For now, he had a proposal to finish.
 For now, Heidi was just a client’s daughter.
 At least, that’s what he told himself.

 “I need to focus,” she muttered to herself.
 “This is just a project.
 He’s just a contractor.
 This doesn’t mean anything.”

-Then ...
+Then...
 DING.
-An email notification pops up.
+An email notification popped up.

 From: Tim Horner Subject: Re: Guest House Renovation Proposal

 Jalen, Thanks for sending this over.
-I took a quick look through the numbers, and I’ll be honest with you—it’s more than I was anticipating.
-However, I appreciate the level of detail you included and the craftsmanship you’re proposing.
+I took a quick look through the numbers, and I’ll be honest with you, it was more than I was anticipating, however, I appreciate the level of detail you included and the craftsmanship you’re proposing.
+I’d like to discuss a few things before making a decision.
+Can you come back out to the property this Friday at 11:00 AM to go over the details in person?
+Let me know if that works for you.
+Best, Tim Horner

-Tim, Thanks for the quick response.
+Mr. Horner, Thanks for the quick response.
 I’d be happy to meet this Friday at 11:00 AM to go over everything.
-Looking forward to discussing the details in person.
+I’m looking forward to discussing the details in person.
+See you then, Jalen Moss

-“Morning, Tim.
+“Morning, Mr. Horner.
 Appreciate you having me back.”

 “Let’s get to it.
 Follow me.”